tobias-work/challenge-nonrepeatingcharacter/README.md

 "aaaaaaaaakkkkkkkkkkkkkkwwwwwwwwwwwjjÆÆøøåååå" = false
 ```

-## Caveats
+## Notes
-- Object keys are sorted chronologically, but grouped depending on whether the string index is a number, a character or a symbol, respectively.
+- `for in` Object keys are sorted chronologically, but grouped depending on whether the string index is a number, a character or a symbol, respectively.